Killerpies/410_Proj1_Student/Readme.md

 ## Running project

 The main() function resides in fileio.cpp.
 It runs several tests against utilities.cpp.
-Currently it generates a grade of 0, your task is to get this to 100 by correctly filling in content to utilities.cpp.
+Currently it generates a grade of 0, your job is to get this to 100 by correctly filling in content in utilities.cpp.

 ## Your task